mcboyd-bu/Website/assembly_guide.md

 ### 5.1 Arduino Main Holes
 Screw tightness: *moderate*

 Align the **Arduino** with the six holes on the red side of the **bottom plate**.
 Screw four **4-40 5/8 screws** through the uncolored side of the **bottom plate** such that the tap into the main holes of the Arduino and the head touches the uncolored side of the **bottom plate**.
 These screws should pass through the bottom plate without tapping.
-Remember to tighten the screws in a criss-cross pattern in multiple stages.
+Remember to tighten the screws in a crisscross pattern in multiple stages.

 <table width="100%"><tbody>
   <tr>